 Picking a restaurant on the fly while exploring Europe

 Now, if you aren't able to plan in advance, or hunger strikes unexpectedly, how do you make sure you're picking the right places?

 Walk 3 blocks in any direction from tourist sights

 That said - while this sounds simple when you're reading it now, it's a lot more complicated in practice.
 There may be just a bit of wandering involved, so be sure to use the public bathroom in the tourist attraction before you set out looking for lunch.
 This was a tip I have learned the hard way multiple times.

 For example, leaving the Colosseum, thinking I could beat the system and find a quicker bathroom, I skipped the undoubtedly inadequate bathroom facilities and we hit the first restaurant we could find next to the exit.
 And guess what - it was expensive, crowded, and the food was...fine.

-Avoid places where they try to drag you in
+Avoid restaurants where they try to drag you in

 This is not necessarily a sign that you should definitely step away, but it's also not the sign of a super classy affair.
 (Pictured below is one such place where we stopped for a drink - check out the giant menu).
 If you're looking for lunch or dinner, I'd generally say keep moving - if you're looking for a quick drink and a bathroom - go for it.
 You'll generally find tourist-geared food and flashy cocktails.

 Avoid plastic/multi-language menus

 The smaller the menu, the more authentic the food.
 You can stand fairly firmly by that rule.
 Long menus with every type of food imaginable (as pictured above) generally indicate expertise in none, and also that many of the items are microwaved upon being ordered.

 In France, for example, many of the restaurants frequented by the locals will display their menus on chalk boards that are changed every day - they use the freshest ingredients and those are always changing!
 Even better- tapas restaurants sometimes don't have menus at all!